-Sunday is market day in the region and browsing the stalls will give you an idea of what is on offer in terms of local produce.
+Sunday is market day in the region, and browsing the stalls will give you an idea of what local produce is on offer.
 Huonville Market is held on the first and third Sunday of every month, as is Cygnet Market.
 The second Sunday of the month sees the Judbury Market, the Geeveston Country Market and the Kingston Beach Handmade Market.
-The Franklin Market for food and the Snug Market for arts and crafts are held on the last Sunday of every month.
-For shopping with a twist, head to Margate where the Margate Train houses a variety of shops in the carriages of what was once the Tasman Limited.
-There is a market here every Sunday too.

-Once you've had a taste of what the Huon Valley has to offer, how about going straight to the source?
+Once you’ve had a taste of what the Huon Valley has to offer, how about going straight to the source?
 Many of the farms and wineries in the region are open to visitors and you may even find the opportunity to pick your own.
-At Lymington, you'll find 13 varieties of berry at Tru-Blu Berries.
 Glen Huon is home to Huon Valley Mushrooms, while Bruny Island Berry Farm gives you the opportunity to pick your own berries, stock up on berry products like jams and then simply cross the road to have a picnic on the beach.
-Bruny Island Smokehouse, only a couple of kilometres from where the Bruny Island Ferry docks, is a popular eatery where you can enjoy not only a variety of smoked products but also locally produced wines and ales.

-Another thing that goes well with cheese is wine and the Huon Region has no shortage of wineries.
-They include Elsewhere Vineyard near Cygnet, Nondroya Vineyard at Margate, Hartzview Vineyard overlooking the Hartz Mountains at Gardners Bay, Grandview Vineyard near Birchs Bay, Panorama Vineyard at Cradoc and the Tinderbox Vineyard.
+The Huon Region has no shortage of wineries either.
+They include Elsewhere Vineyard near Cygnet, Nondroya Vineyard at Margate, Hartzview Vineyard overlooking the Hartz Mountains at Gardners Bay and Grandview Vineyard near Birchs Bay.

 The Huon Valley is not only about eating and drinking, though.
 The first Europeans started settling the area in the early to mid 19th century.
-In Gardners Bay, right next to the Hartzview Vineyard, walk back in time to the early 20th century at the Hartzview Vineyard Heritage Pickers Hut Village to see how grape pickers and their families lived all those years ago.
+In Gardners Bay, right next to the Hartzview Vineyard, walk back in time to the early 20th century at the Hartzview Vineyard Heritage Pickers Hut Village, and see how grape pickers and their families lived all those years ago.

 Long before the Europeans, though, the region was inhabited by Aboriginal people.
 Find out more about their traditional way of life at the Living History Museum of Aboriginal Cultural Heritage in Cygnet.

-The Huong Region is home to several galleries, artist's studios and crafts workshops.
+The Huong Region is also home to several galleries, artist’s studios and crafts workshops.
 Do you want something quirky to take home?
 Then head to the Tasmanian Appleheads and Model Village in Glen Huon.
 Appleheads are heads carved out of apples.
 These apples have then been dehydrated to give the faces an aged, caricature-like appearance.
-While you're here, stroll around the two model villages too.
-One is an imaginary country town while the other features some of the world's famous buildings in miniature form.

 Tired of driving?
 Why not take the train for a change?
 Head to Lune River to take a trip on the Ida Bay Railway, the southernmost narrow gauge trackway in Australia.
-The locomotives date from the 1940s and the carriages are converted bogie flat wagons dating from the 1890s.
-The train travels through coastal heath and bushland to Deep Hole Bay.
+The locomotives date from the 1940s and the train travels through coastal heath and bushland to Deep Hole Bay.
 From here, take a walk up to the King George III monument which commemorates the 134 people who died when a convict ship sank near here in 1835.
 Then go for a dip in the ocean or spend some time on the sandy beach before catching the train back.

-It's entirely possible that there is not one destination in Australia where you can't enjoy the great outdoors too and the Huon Region is no exception.
-There are many walking and biking trails throughout the area, as well as several golf courses if you want to work on your handicap.
+There are many walking and biking trails throughout the Huon region, as well as several golf courses if you want to work on your handicap.

 Naturally the region offers a variety of water-based activities too.
-Go trout fishing or try and catch the big one out on the ocean.
+Go trout fishing or try and catch a big one out on the ocean.
 Take a ride in a powerboat along the wider parts of the Huong River or go for a quiet paddle along the coast instead.
-Of course you don't have to do it yourself if you'd like to see the coastline with its dramatic cliffs, caves and animals like seals and dolphins.
-Go on a cruise around Bruny Island, for instance, or simply take the Bruny Island ferry and smell the salty ocean air.

 When to go